-Due to the Covid-19 outbreak, our outdoor volunteer groups are running at restricted numbers and therefore there is a waiting list for new volunteers.
-Still do express your interest in volunteering, as we hope to have the groups running at normal numbers again soon.
+Due to the Covid-19 outbreak, our outdoor volunteer groups have been running at restricted numbers for some time, as a result there is a waiting list for new volunteers.
+Still do express your interest in volunteering.

 Work outside on one of our beautiful reserves and get closer to nature!